penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/capability-manager-enhanced/readme.txt

 == Description ==

-Capability Manager Enhanced provides a simple way to manage WordPress role definitions (Subscriber, Editor, etc.).
-View or change the capabilities of any role, add new roles, copy existing roles into new ones, and add new capabilities to existing roles.
-Now supports capability negation and role networking.
+Control permissions requirements for your post types, and assign those capabilities to any WordPress role.

 = Features: =

-* Create roles
+* Create or Copy Roles
-* Manage role capabilities
+* Manage Role Capabilities
+* Enable type-specific capability requirements and assignments for any Post Type
+* Enable distinct edit, delete and assign capabilities for any Taxonomy
+* Some specialized support for WooCommerce Post Types
-* Supports negation: set any capability to granted, not granted, or blocked
+* Negation: any capability can be granted, not granted, or blocked
+* Integration with other PublishPress plugins for advanced permissions and comprehensive publishing solutions
-* Copy any role to all network sites
-* Mark any role for auto-copy to future network sites
+* Network: Copy any role to all sites, or auto-copy to future sites
-* Backup and restore Roles and Capabilities to revert your last changes.
+* Backup (automatic / manual) and restore roles and capabilities to revert your changes
-* Revert Roles and Capabilities to WordPress defaults.

-Capability Manager Enhanced is professionally developed and supported by the experienced <a href="https://publishpress.com">PublishPress</a> team.
+PublishPress Capabilities is professionally developed and supported by the experienced <a href="https://publishpress.com">PublishPress</a> team.

 It has been a reliable tool since 2012, when PublishPress team member Kevin Behrens forked it from Jordi Canals' abandoned Capability Manager plugin.

-When the WordPress roles and capabilities model is not enough, take advantage of <a href="https://wordpress.org/plugins/press-permit-core">Press Permit</a> plugin integration:

-* easily specify which post types require type-specific capability definitions
-* show capabilities which Press Permit adds to the role by supplemental type-specific role assignment

-Role management can also be delegated:

-* Only users with 'manage_capabilities' can manage them.
-This capability is created at install time and assigned to Administrators.
-* Administrator role cannot be deleted.
-* Non-administrators can only manage roles or users with same or lower capabilities.
+To control assignment of PublishPress custom statuses, upgrade to <a href="https://publishpress.com/capability-manager/">Capabilities Pro</a>.

+Pro membership also provides additional versatility and convenience through <a href="https://wordpress.org/plugins/press-permit-core">PublishPress Permissions Pro</a> integration.
+Capabilities added indirectly by supplemental type-specific roles (Page Contributor, Product Editor, etc.) will be highlighted in the Role Capabilities editor.

 == Screenshots ==

-1. Users Menu.
-2. View or Modify capabilities for a role.
+1. View or modify Capabilities for any Role
+2. Users Menu
-3. Network: copy role to existing or future sites.
+3. Network: copy Role to existing or future Sites
-4. Actions on roles.
+4. Role operations
-5. Permissions Menu (Press Permit integration).
+5. Permissions Menu (PublishPress Permissions integration)
-6. View or Modify capabilities for a role (with Press Permit Pro).
-7. Force type-specific capabilities (Press Permit integration).
-8. Backup/Restore tool.
+6. Shading of Capabilities granted by supplemental Type-Specific Roles
+7. Enforce Type-Specific Capabilities
+8. Enforce Taxonomy-Specific Capabilities
+9. Detailed Taxonomy Capabilities
+10. Backup / Restore tool

 == Frequently Asked Questions ==

-= How can I grant capabilities for a custom post type =
+= How can I grant capabilities for a custom post type? =

 The custom post type must be defined to impose type-specific capability requirements.
 This is normally done by setting the "capability type" property equal to the post type name.